Corporate Social Responsibility

 - The Standard Bank Scholarship Programme

-The scholarship programme has been running for the past seven years.
+The scholarship programme has been running for the past nine years.
 This scheme allows bright students with limited financial means to follow undergraduate courses in Mauritius.

-In 2019, the total number of students who benefited from the Standard Bank scholarship will exceed a 100, with the Bank financing their university fees as well as providing a monthly stipend to each beneficiary.
+In 2021, the total number of students who benefited from the Standard Bank scholarship has exceeded 100, with the Bank financing their university fees as well as providing a monthly stipend to each beneficiary.

 - Les amis de Zippy